 More storage units were added to accommodate new and/or growing databases.
-Networking components were added to improve connectivity and/or bandwidth.
+Also, networking components were added to improve connectivity and/or bandwidth.
 IT asset discovery changes all of this.

-A visual inspection of hardware and a spreadsheet checklist is an error-prone exercise, particularly if the equipment is spread out over multiple locations.
+Inspecting hardware visually and using a spreadsheet checklist is an error-prone exercise, especially when the equipment is spread out over multiple locations.
 And what about all of those virtual assets?

 Think of all the hypervisors, operating systems, apps, databases, middleware, and other supporting services that can run on a single physical blade server.
-With all this to account for it’s no wonder why things get overlooked.
+Considering all these factors, it’s no wonder that people overlook things.